catch-group/cl/readme.md

 ### How to Apply the Catch License to Your Mod

-To license your mod under the Catch License, simply do one of the following or both:
+To license your mod under the Catch License, simply do one of the following or preferably both:

-- Include the Catch License file in your mod's files or repository.
+- Include the Catch License in your mod's files or repository and replace `[YEAR]` and `[COPYRIGHT HOLDER]` with your details.
 - Add a note in your mod's description (on platforms like Nexus Mods or GitHub) that it follows the Catch License.
 Example:

 	> This mod is licensed under the [Catch License 1.0.0 (CL-1.0.0)](https://github.com/catch-group/cl/blob/1.0.0/cl.md).
 Compatibility patches must comply with its terms.